-Each month, friends of the ministry receive a letter from June that includes encouragement and ministry updates, as well as ways that people can partner, pray and rejoice with us through all of the wonderful things that God is doing through our ministry.
+Each month, friends of the ministry receive a teaching letter from June that includes encouragement and ministry updates, as well as ways that people can partner and pray for Hope For The Heart.
 Feel free to browse through recent letters from past months listed below.

 - June Hunt on Verbal & Emotional Abuse: “Putting Away Past Pain” – When callous words pierce your heart, they can leave scars that last a lifetime … cruel words like, “You idiot!”
 “You’re hopeless!”
 “You’ll never amount to anything!” … caustic words causing you to feel powerless—for years.
 If you’re a victim of ongoing verbal and emotional abuse, then you’ve felt ongoing pain.
 I know, because I have.

 - June Hunt on Sexual Integrity: “Balancing Passion with Purity” – Late one night, a 23-year-old student called our Hope In The Night radio program and confessed he was thinking about quitting pastoral training because of his battle with sexual temptation.
 He didn’t feel strong enough to resist sexual sin and believed he needed to abandon the call of God on his life rather than be hypocritical.

 - June Hunt on Worry: “Don’t Worry—Cast Your Cares on Christ” – When I was 11 years old, my uncle invited me to visit him—by myself!
 His name was Charlie Lake, and I loved spending time with him, not just because he married my Aunt Swann (making her Swann Lake) but because he paid attention to me.
 He cared for me.
 Specifically, Uncle Charlie wanted to take me fishing… It took patient repetition—casting and arcing again and again—so that I could grasp the importance of casting.
 Soon I learned to cast toward tree roots and stumps where fish love to feed.
 And when I did, oh did we catch fish!